brianoure/rf-circuit-design-app/README.md

 # rf-circuit-design-app
-Rapid calculation of lag,lead charcteristics and voltage gain of passive filters in for Radio Frequency systems
+Rapid calculation of lag,lead charcteristics and voltage gain of passive filters in for Radio Frequency systems.

+## installation
+Just run the HTML file.